Breitling SA: History

 Breitling SA was founded in Saint-Imier by Léon Breitling in 1884.
-When Breitling died in 1914, the business passed to his son, Gaston, and then to his son, Willy, in 1935.
-Willy's children were not interested in pursuing the family business, so the Breitling factory in La Chaux de Fonds closed in December 1978.
+When Breitling died in 1914, the business passed to his son, Gaston, and then to his grandson, Willy, in 1935.
+Willy's children, however, were not interested in pursuing the family business, so the Breitling factory in La Chaux de Fonds closed in December 1978.
 Willy, already in poor health, died in May 1979.